The first Extreme Programming (XP) project was started March 6, 1996. Extreme Programming is one of several popular Agile Processes.

 Teams that have used pair programming have found that it improves quality and does not actually take twice as long because they are able to work through problems quicker and they stay more focused on the task at hand, thereby creating less code to accomplish the same thing.

 The idea behind slack in XP terms is to add some low priority tasks or stories in your weekly and quarterly cycles that can be dropped if the team gets behind on more important tasks or stories.
-Put another way, account for the inherent variability in estimates to make sure you leave yourself a good chance of meeting your forecasts.
+Put another way, account for the inherent variability in estimates to make sure you leave yourself a good chance of meeting the team’s forecasts.

 The goal with the Ten-Minute Build is to automatically build the whole system and run all of the tests in ten minutes.
 The founders of XP suggested a 10 minute time frame because if a team has a build that takes longer than that, it is less likely to be run on a frequent basis, thus introducing longer time between errors.